 # server or instant cloud, or releases limited use licenses so

-- When solving many models sequentially, it may be better to use a single Gurobi environment to avoid paying the overhead cost multiple times.
+# that tokens are not held for too long.- When solving many models sequentially, it may be better to use a single Gurobi environment to avoid paying the overhead cost multiple times.
 To use multiple models in sequence within an environment:

 import gurobipy as gp